CRamosC11/Obitools/16S analysis obitools 4.4 commands.md

         obipairing --min-identity=0.8 --min-overlap=10 -F 16S_sequences_forward.fastq -R 16S_sequences_reverse.fastq  > results/consensus.fastq

-min-overlap: minimum overlap between both the reads to consider the alignment (default: 20)
-min-identity: minimum identity between overlapped regions of the reads to consider the alignment (default: 0.900000)
+Obipairing allows to discard sequences with low alignment quality.
+Parameters set: min-overlap (minimum overlap between both the reads to consider the alignment (default: 20)) and min-identity (minimum identity between overlapped regions of the reads to consider the alignment (default: 0.900000))

         obicount results/consensus.fastq

 Sequences number: **57.976.189**

+To check the first 6 sequences of the dataset:

+        head -n 6 results/consensus.fastq

 ### 2.2 Obigrep

+Unpaired reads have the attribute mode = "join" and are not reliable for downstream analysis.
+You can remove them using -p obigrep with this condition:

         obigrep -p 'annotations.mode != "join" results/consensus.fastq > results/assembled.fastq